 Using innovative formats and teaching frameworks, we impart lessons in self-awareness, empathy, and employ techniques to calm and focus the mind.
 A deep sense of calm can be felt just hours into many of our retreats as mindfulness practices help deep listening skills and communication, essential competencies for success in all areas of life.
 Our retreats also teach how to apply mindfulness skills to daily life, along with ways to connect with nature and practice creative expression.
-The uniqueness of the iBme retreat model is that it allows participants to gain a level of insight into their own experience and achieve authentic connection with peers that is often challenging to achieve in their daily lives.
+The uniqueness of the Inward Bound retreat model is that it allows participants to gain a level of insight into their own experience and achieve authentic connection with peers that is often challenging to achieve in their daily lives.

-Young adults and parents regularly share that iBme programs are transformative.
+Research on the impact of Inward Bound retreats has demonstrated that, following their retreat, teens experienced increased self-compassion and life satisfaction, along with decreased rumination and reactivity.
+Young adults and parents regularly share that Inward Bound programs are transformative.
 More than 50% of participants return for future retreats and demand for our programs continue to grow across the US and internationally.

 Stay connected, subscribe to our newsletter.

 Be in the know for new programs and access resources such as guided meditations.

 Delve into our transparent dashboard on how we’re addressing equity and justice.

 See how we bring our vision into reality through the practice of our values.

 Learn about the beautiful resilience of Inward Bound youth.